-If the holders of outstanding warrants, stock options and deferred share units exercise or convert all of their vested warrants, stock options and deferred share units as at April 30, 2013, then we would be required to issue an additional 6,361,961 shares of our common stock, which would represent approximately 13.3 % of our issued and outstanding common stock after such issuances.
+If the holders of outstanding warrants, stock options and deferred share units exercise or convert all of their warrants, vested stock options and vested deferred share units as at April 30, 2014, then we would be required to issue an additional 4,015,777 shares of our common stock, which would represent approximately 9% of our issued and outstanding common stock after such issuances.
 The exercise of any or all outstanding warrants or stock options that are exercisable below market price will result in dilution to the interests of other holders of our common stock.